UWCubeSat/cpp-boot-camp/notes/pointer-basics.md

 You might've already guessed the pattern.
 In general, for `typeName* ptrName`, the expression `ptrName + k` really evalutes to `ptrName + k * sizeof(typeName)`

 So in the above example `r + 3` would be the same as `r + 3*sizeof(long) = r + 3*8 = 3000 + 24 = 3024`
+- Intuitively, this means we are moving the pointer right by 3 `long`s worth of memory

 ---